dhrumildalwadi/raydium-liquidity-pool/README.md

 Revoke the mint and freeze authority with the following commands:

 ```
-spl-token authorize 'spl token mint address' mint --disable -u devnet --authority ./secretKey.json
+spl-token authorize 'spl token mint address' mint --disable -u devnet --authority ./data/secretKey.json
-spl-token authorize 'spl token mint address' freeze --disable -u devnet --authority ./secretKey.json
+spl-token authorize 'spl token mint address' freeze --disable -u devnet --authority ./data/secretKey.json
 ```

 ### Step 5: Create Openbook Market Id

 Before creating our pool, we need to create an `openbook market`.
-To get the `openbook market id` you need to update the `createOpenbookMarket.js` by updating the base token and quote token data and running the script as follows.
+Run the following command to get the same.
+It will store your openbook market Id in pool.json file in the data directory.

 ```
 node scripts/createOpenbookMarket.js